Additional Sonicare features

-The base (recharging stand) of two Sonicare models, the FlexCare+ HX6972 and the FlexCare HX6932, comes with an integrated UV brush-head sanitizer.
-(The letters “UV” refer to the fact that ultra-violet light serves as the sanitizing agent.)
+The charging stand of one of Sonicare’s ExpertClean models features an integrated UV brush-head sanitizer.
+(The letters “UV” refer to ultra-violet light, which serves as the sanitizing agent.)

 Is toothbrush sanitizing really necessary?